prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

     userMacro: $UID
 ```

-If your bid adapter supports user sync and doesn't have a good default, you may optionally specify a `supports` array with the items `iframe` and/or `redirect` to inform Prebid Server hosts.
+If your bid adapter supports user sync and doesn't have a good default endpoint, you may optionally specify a `supports` array with the items `iframe` and/or `redirect` to inform Prebid Server hosts.
 Hosts will receive a warning on startup if a bid adapter supports user sync and isn't configured.
-Expect hosts to contact you at the maintainer email address in this file for instructions.
+Expect hosts to contact you at the maintainer email address for instructions.

 ```yaml
 userSync: